How does the Netherlands comply with EU law?

 Our audit of EU law in practice includes a case study in which we examine the Netherlands’ implementation of the European arrest warrant.
 The Netherlands transposed the European arrest warrant into its national legislation in 2003.
 This legislation, the Surrender of Persons Act, came into force on 1 January 2004.

 The Netherlands has twice amended the Surrender of Persons Act, chiefly in response to the Court’s rulings, the first time by means of emergency legislation in 2019 and the second time by means of a more sweeping amendment (re-implementation) in 2021.
 Our audit found that the European Commission considered the amendments inadequate and that the framework decision had been incorrectly implemented in the Surrender of Persons Act.
 It therefore initiated an infringement procedure (INFR(2021)2004) in 2021.
-This procedure, too, is still active.
+This procedure, too, is still active has at the moment (autumn 2024) not been finalized.

 For further information see: